 ASHLEY ASKS…… Vinnie Miller

-POPULAR SPEED: What are your thoughts entering the year?
+POPULAR SPEED: What are your thoughts going into the season?

-PS: What track are you most looking forward to?
+PS: Beyond Daytona, what track are you most looking forward to?

 EMAIL ASHLEY AT firstname.lastname@example.org